Migrate WordPress from Localhost to Live Server – A Step-by-Step Guide

 Now that you know both processes of taking your WordPress website from Localhost to a live server, I’m sure you think it’s an easy process.
-For the first step, it’s the Duplicator plugin that makes this process so simple.
-Secondly, it’s the Cloudways’ intuitive platform which makes the manual process easy as well.
+For the first step, it’s the Duplicator plugin that makes this WordPress migration so simple.
+Secondly, it’s the Cloudways’ intuitive platform which makes the manual WordPress migration easy as well.
 So now your website is ready, do you have a cool domain name to go with it?
 If not, here’s an article on how to choose a perfect domain name for your site.

 After you have your domain name and website up and running, you’re all set to make a mark online!

 Create Faster WordPress Websites!